openstack/nova/doc/source/admin/configuration/schedulers.rst

 .. figure:: /figures/nova-weighting-hosts.png

-If cells are used, cells are weighted by the scheduler in the same manner as hosts.

-Hosts and cells are weighted based on the following options in the ``/etc/nova/nova.conf`` file:
+Hosts are weighted based on the following options in the ``/etc/nova/nova.conf`` file:

 .. list-table:: Host weighting options